alexmolas/alexmolas.github.io/negatives/README.md

-# Image Negative Generator
+# Cyanotype Negative Generator

-A simple, client-side web application that allows you to convert images to their negative form.
-Perfect for photographers, hobbyists, or anyone who needs to quickly create negative versions of their images.
+A simple, client-side web application that allows you to convert images to cyanotype-ready negatives.
+Perfect for alternative photography enthusiasts, cyanotype artists, or anyone who wants to create proper negatives for cyanotype printing.

 ## Features

 - **Easy Upload**: Drag and drop images or use the file selector
+- **Automatic Processing**: Images are automatically converted to optimized cyanotype negatives
 - **Batch Processing**: Convert multiple images at once
-- **Side-by-Side Comparison**: View the original and negative versions together
+- **Side-by-Side Comparison**: View the original and cyanotype negative versions together
+- **Advanced Settings**: Fine-tune contrast, density, and orientation for perfect cyanotype prints
 - **One-Click Download**: Download individual negatives or all at once
 - **Pure Client-Side**: No server needed, all processing happens in your browser
 - **Mobile-Friendly**: Works on smartphones and tablets too

 ## How It Works

-The app uses the HTML5 Canvas API to manipulate image data.
-It reads each pixel of the uploaded image and inverts the RGB values (subtracting each value from 255) to create the negative effect.
+The app uses the HTML5 Canvas API to manipulate image data with a specialized processing pipeline for cyanotype printing:

+1. **Grayscale Conversion**: Color images are converted to black and white using optimal luminance weights
+2. **Contrast Enhancement**: Contrast is automatically adjusted to improve tonal separation in the final print
+3. **Density Adjustment**: Negative density is optimized for transparency film printing
+4. **Inversion**: The image is inverted to create a proper negative for contact printing

 ## Usage